 Yes, almost all compressed air systems call for a clean supply of air.
 Therefore, filters are certainly required in order to deliver this.

-They include filters which typically have multiple stages to remove pollutants from its air stream.
+They include filters which typically have multiple stages to remove pollutants from the air stream.
 These are:

-2. A catalytic converter than converts Co into Co2
+2. A catalytic converter then converts Co into Co2

 If you have any questions or comments about breather air filters for compressors then please comment below with a photo if applicable so that someone may help!